 Without that winter period, that time we look at as dreary and dark and cold, they would not produce the beautiful fruit we love so much in spring and summer!

-Bearing Fruit as a Christian – Our Own Winters
+Our Own Winters

-As Christians, we experience “winters” ourselves.
+As believers, we experience “winters” ourselves.

 Maybe we prayed for an answer and God seems silent.
 Perhaps we experienced a loss and we feel alone and grieving.
 It could be that we feel God wants us to move in a situation but we haven’t yet gotten the guidance we are waiting for.

 We are in our “waiting period“.
 We are in a period of silence, a spiritual “hibernation” if you will!

 God, when will you answer?
 When will you tell me to move?
 Are you there?
 Do you not care that I am going through this?

 We want to be effective believers but it is hard to feel effective when you are in your ‘winter’.